fsaintjacques/libtwiddle/README.md

 Building from source
 --------------------

-The LIBRARY_NAME library uses cmake as its build manager.
 In most cases, you should be able to build the source code using the following:

     $ mkdir build
     $ cd build